radkisson/Discrete-Event-Callcenter/README.md

 ```

 The command above overwrites any existing `results.txt` in the working directory.
+For a more granular view run ``algorithm.run_simulation_detailed()`` from a
+Python shell.
+This variant includes the average waiting time for calls handled
+by specialists and helpers, allowing you to gauge how the skill distribution
+impacts the queue.

 To read agent counts from environment variables defined in a `.env` file use: